Let’s talk about how to properly care for your beloved new shutters so you can enjoy them for years to come and stays under warranty.

 Your shutters have been finished with several top coats of Spar Urethane, on both the front and back.
 Spar Urethane is a type of finish that is meant for wood products that will be exposed to the outdoors.
 It is slightly softer than traditional polyurethane, as it is intended to expand and contract with the changes in temperature.
 The Spar Urethane topcoat is intended to seal and protect your shutters from weather, and keep them looking new for years to come.

-- Try to make sure that shutters are not placed in a location that will be excessively wet, and has little air flow…e. repeatedly getting soaked by a clogged cutter or downspout, or hit with a sprinkling system on a daily basis.
+- Try to make sure that shutters are not placed in a location that will be excessively wet, or has little air flow…i.e. repeatedly getting soaked by a clogged gutter or downspout, or hit with a sprinkling system on a daily basis.

 - The topcoat should help repel insects and pests, but periodically, check and make sure that no nests or bugs are making a home in them.
 Use pest control if this is becoming a problem.